A day in the Early Years Foundation Stage (Nursery & Reception Classes)

 Children engage in a range of focused and spontaneous activities in the inside and outside environment.

-On Tuesdays, Wednesdays and Thursday, parents and carers are invited to 'stay and play' in the EYFS unit with their child until 9:20am.
+On Thursdays and Fridays, parents and carers are invited to 'stay and play' in the EYFS unit with their child until 9:20am.

 At different times during the morning, the EYFS children will break into small groups for short periods of time (up to 20 minutes) to focus on phonics, mathematical development or storytelling.